• Home

 I took a long break, around 16 months of (fun) unemployment, in search of stability, peace, and creativity.
 And again, I found nothing.

-To say the years have been tough is one, but my decisions have played a part too.
+To say the years have been tough is one thing , but my decisions have played a part too.
 I don’t make good decisions, and I didn’t make my bad decisions right too.

-It was on my birthday this year that I realised I have been looking the wrong way around.
-I should prioritise myself, work on my forgotten dreams, and to live in the present.
+It was on my birthday this year that I realised I had been looking the wrong way around.
+I should prioritise myself, work on my forgotten dreams, and live in the present.

 So this year, I am going to make it the best year yet.
-The people who loved me, I thank you, and I thank you again for staying.
+To the people who loved me, I thank you, and I thank you again for staying.
 And this year, I will work towards myself, however small the steps I take.

 And this blog marks the first of more.